-This condition is met.
+Status: This condition was met in 2016.
 The landfill operator has implemented this mitigation measure similarly to Mitigation Measure T-4.
 A sign has been installed at the intersection of Dawson Canyon Road and Temescal Canyon Road to clearly indicate to drivers leaving the landfill that no right turn is allowed and to indicate the landfill operator's commitment to enforce this restriction.
-When a driver is observed not using the designated route, WMI hauling operations are notified of the violation and a request is made to correct the behavior.
+When a driver is observed not using the designated route, WM and/or third party hauling operations are notified of the violation and a request is made to correct the behavior.
 The El Sobrante staff tracks violations, with repeat violations by a driver resulting in disciplinary action up to and including refusal of entry to the site.